 We consider pets to be part of the family and are happy to welcome your assistance and companion dogs to Staffa House.
-There is an extra charge for this new service and some rules apply to ensure that all Staffa Houses’ residents are happy including our other guests and our two cats!
+Some rules apply to ensure that all Staffa Houses’ residents are happy including our other guests and our two cats!

-As it’s the room closest to the front door we use our twin room on the ground floor (Eorsa) for companion dogs and allow only 2 dogs on site at any given point.
-The charge for using our room is £10 for the first night and then £5 for each extra night that you stay with us.
-This is a room fee and not a per pet fee.
-If your dog causes any damage during your stay at Staffa House you will be liable for that.
+As it’s the room closest to the front door we recommend our ground floor, twin room (Eorsa) for companion dogs and allow only 2 dogs on site at any given point.
+We charge £5 per night per pet and if your dog causes any damage during your stay at Staffa House you will be liable for that.

 We want you and your pet to have a happy and successful stay and will do what we can to help make that happen.
 In the meantime:

 - Please bring any bedding, feeding bowls, food, treats, leads, doggy bags and toys that you need to keep your pet happy and comfortable.
 If you forget anything just ask and we will provide what we can.